SamSamhuns/pytorch_project_template/configs/README.md

     'name'
     "seed"
-    'use_cuda'            # set to true for gpu training 'cudnn_deterministic' # for repeating results together with seed 'cudnn_benchmark'     # set to true for faster training with gpu 'gpu_device'          # cuda device list for single/multi gpu training
+    'cudnn_deterministic' # for repeating results together with seed 'cudnn_benchmark'     # set to true for faster training with gpu 'gpu_device'          # cuda device list for single/multi gpu training